moonydog12/JS30/32 - Form Validator/readme.md

 };
 ```

-The function took three parameters, `min` and `max` defined the minimum and maximum length of the `input` parameter.
+The function took three parameters, `min` and `max` defining the minimum and maximum length of the `input` parameter.

 **Verify two password fields are matched**